Suhanii1214/React-Projects/README.md

 11) Memoization
 Memoization is an optimization technique for accelerating computer programs by caching the results of heavy function calls and returning them when similar inputs are encountered repeatedly.

+12) React Router
+a.
+We use <Link> tag that we get from react router dom in place of <a> tag because <a> tag reloads the entire page but <Link> tag does not